jacluas/PlantCLEF2018200FlowerModels/README.md

 ### How to consume the EfficientNet models (from PlantCLEF 2018 200 Flower dataset)

-We used Keras version 2.6, with Tensorflow 2.6 as backend, Python version 3.9, along with CUDA Toolkit version 11.0.
+We used Keras version 2.6, with Tensorflow 2.6 as backend, Python 3.6, along with CUDA Toolkit version 11.0.

 The EfficientNet models report the percentage of correct responses within the _Top-K_ highest-ranked predictions generated.